agiats/agiats.github.io/content/authors/agiats/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Oseki Lab. @UTokyo
+  - name: Oseki Lab. @The University of Tokyo
     url: http://phiz.c.u-tokyo.ac.jp/~oseki/

 # Interests to show in About widget
 interests:
   - Natural Language Processing
   - Computational Linguistics
-  - Machine Learning in Soccer
+  - Deep Learning in Sports
   - Computer Vision

 # Education to show in About widget